DigitalCitadel/originator/README.md

 There are no dependencies for this beyond MySQL (PostgreSQL is next on the list), so you can use this with any type of application.

+This CLI is based heavily off of Laravel's Artisan, but adds a few much needed commands.

-I'll let the features speak for themselves, so you should just check out that section.
+Let's let the features speak for themselves, so you should just check out that section.

 ## Installation